 ex_buffer (c_ubyte | None) – If the bitmap was created from a buffer allocated by Python/ctypes, pass in the ctypes array to keep it referenced.

-classmethodnew_native(width, height, format, rev_byteorder=False, buffer=None)[source]
+classmethodnew_native(width, height, format, rev_byteorder=False, buffer=None, stride=None)[source]

 classmethodnew_foreign(width, height, format, rev_byteorder=False, force_packed=False)[source]